 - Tire defects

 In the wake of an automobile accident, you may find yourself suffering from significant, even catastrophic injuries.
-You may have lost a loved one in a devastating crash.
+You may have even lost a loved one in a devastating crash.
 At The Ammons Law Firm, we understand that there is no compensation for such losses.
-However, if a defective automobile or auto part led to the accident, you may be able to hold the manufacturer or a related party accountable under strict liability laws.
+However, if a defective automobile or auto part led to the accident, you may be able to hold the manufacturer accountable under strict liability laws.

 In other words, you may be able to seek financial compensation for your damages, such as: